 If the appraisal district appraises your property at a higher amount than in the previous year, Tax Code Section 25.19 requires the appraisal district to send a notice by May 1, or by April 1 if your property is a residence homestead, or as soon as practical thereafter.

-State law prohibits the Comptroller's office from advising a property owner, agent or appraisal district about a matter under protest.
-State law also prohibits the Comptroller's office from intervening in a protest.
+The Comptroller's office is prohibited from advising a property owner, agent or appraisal district about a matter under protest and from intervening in a protest.

-Once the ARB rules on a protest, it sends a written order by certified mail.
+Once the ARB rules on a protest, it sends a written order by email or certified mail.
+A property owner must request email delivery in writing and provide a valid email address to receive appraisal district notices electronically.
 If you are dissatisfied with the ARB's findings, you have the right to appeal its decision to district court in the county where the property is located.
 Alternatively, you may appeal the ARB's determination to binding arbitration or to the State Office of Administrative Hearings (SOAH) provided certain criteria are met.

 Under specific situations, you may protest after the deadline for filing a protest has passed.